-Preventable hospitalisations are costly, expose patients to unnecessary risks and are very often not in line with patient desires regarding their health care.
-There were more than 600,000 potentially preventable hospitalisations in Australia in 2013-14, accounting for 6.2 per cent of all hospital admissions.
+Preventable hospitalisations are costly, expose patients to unnecessary risks, and very often differ from what a patient wants in terms of health care.
+There were more than 748,000 potentially preventable hospitalisations in Australia in 2017–18, accounting for about 7 per cent of all hospital admissions.

 Chronic disease complications are a common cause of preventable hospitalisation, and strongly associated with suboptimal access to primary health care.